1. Statement on Corporate Governance

 7. Nomination Committee

 The Company has a Nomination Committee consisting of three members elected by the Annual General Meeting for two-year terms.
 According to article 6 of the Articles of Association, the members of the Committee shall be shareholders or representatives of shareholders.
 The Nomination Committee shall arrange for shareholders to propose candidates to the Board of Directors.
 Directors.
 The Annual General Meeting elects the chair of the Nomination Committee and determines the remuneration of its members.
-At the Annual General Meeting in 2023, Jon Sandberg was elected chairman, while Arne Handeland (elected in 2021) and David Zetterlund (elected in 2022) were elected as members.
+At the Annual General Meeting in 2024, Jon Sandberg was elected chairman, while Arne Handeland and David Zetterlund were elected as members.
 The election committee is independent of the Board and management in the Company.
 Instructions for the Nomination Committee have been adopted by the Annual General Meeting and are available on the Company’s website.

 8. Corporate Assembly and Board, Composition and Independence

 The Company has no corporate assembly.
 According to the Articles of Association, the Board must consist of between 3 and 8 members.
-The Board has currently 3 members.
+The Board has currently 4 members, whereas 3 are elected by shareholders and 1 is elected by the employees.
 The Board members are considered independent of the Company’s main shareholders.

 Directors of the Board and the Chairman are elected by the Annual General Meeting in accordance with the Company’s Articles of Association.
 The Director’s term (election period) should not exceed two years.
 Information about the Directors is available on the Company’s website.